Gopal Gupta would like to know the difference between the words tell and say

 Here are some links that explain the say/tell usage in more detail.

 Language Guide NOTE: The audio on this site is fantastic.
 I’d like to know how they did it.
 You don’t even have to click; just place the cursor on the word or phrase.

-6 Responses to “What’s the Difference Between “Say” and “Tell”?”
+6 thoughts on “What’s the Difference Between “Say” and “Tell”?”

 Are you telling us that, by saying,

 “‘Tell me about it!’ is not an invitation to give details.
 It means ‘I understand what you’re talking about.’”

 you’ve forgotten that, “Tell me about it!” also still means (and I hope will always mean), “Elaborate on what you just said!”